Kayleigh Hill

 Have you tried GLP-1 agonists?
 This term refers to weight loss medications like Ozempic® to treat type 2 diabetes and Wegovy® to treat obesity.

-If you haven't tried them, what are your thoughts about them?
+If you have or haven't tried them, what are your thoughts about them?
 What intrigues you or makes you hesitant to try them?

 Yes, have tried and yes, it is a miracle med for me.
 I also worried about “Can I inject myself?”
 Now, no big deal- easy cuz the pens are designed for people who think they can’t.
 The miracle of no food noise is such a game changer!
 People who don’t “get” what food noise is?
 Wow-consider yourself lucky!
 I used to not just play the “just one more bite” game with myself, I’d wake in the middle of the night having just had vivid dreams of food and eating it.
 Constantly.
 When I was trying any new diets or attempts to regain control of what went in my mouth, my whole family suffered cuz I couldn’t allow them to eat anything good in front of me, lest that trigger more cravings/food noise.
 Ugh.
 No more.
 Now, I feel like a “normal” person.
 I’ve watched my “normal” husband and kids eat for years so I knew what that looked like.
 For example: my daughter used to be eating ice cream, get distracted and forget to finish it.
 I’d find it left and melted in the bowl, and I’d marvel at that, knowing I could never!
 Well, now I can!
 It’s such an incredible feeling!